 - Use abbreviations combined with uppercase, lowercase, numbers and punctuation.
 It should be at least 8 characters and never include any aspect of your username or company name.
 A good example of this might be JgtS@0805em!
 The question of how to remember this is answered by – JonnygoestoSchoolat08:05everymorning!

-- Combine several unusual and unrelated words together.
+- Combine several unusual and unrelated words together that mean somethign to you.
 Avoid meaningful phrases or quotations though.
-Something along the lines of VolcanoKettleBoots is a good choice too.
+Purely as an example of this; something along the lines of VolcanoKettleBoots …. throw in the year and a special character to get VolcanoKettleBoots20!

 Both of these passwords (as illustrations only of course) would give most password hacking tools a challenge.